andrewindeche/InvestManager/README.md

 ## <h1> Features</h1>
 <ul>
-<li> Admin dashboard: The admin dashboard enables a staff user to add and revoke user rights.
+<li> Admin dashboard: The admin dashboard enables a staff user to add and remove users.
-    create investment accounts, allocate and revoke user permissions and to vieew transactions </li>
+    create investment accounts, allocate and revoke user permissions and to view transactions </li>
-<li> Authentication: A new user should sign up and log in using the authentication token so as to
-    create accounts and carry out any transactions </li>
+<li> Authentication:  authentication token that enable a user to sign up and log in,create accounts and carry out any transactions </li>
 <li> Transaction simulation: A user can simulate transaction of different investment, view balances,
     check Account balanaces,holdings</li>
 <li> Market Data API: An API simulating market data has been intergrated to monitor perfomance and risk